 What are your predictions for the coming months?

 eCabs has been increasingly focusing on the technology side of business.
-Does this now define the organization?
+Does this now define the organisation?

-eCabs today is a mobility product and technology company employing over 50 technologists with 10 nationalities in 5 different countries.
+eCabs today is a mobility product and technology company employing over 50 technologists with ten nationalities in five different countries.
 The number increased substantially over the past 17 months and will be exponentially growing in the medium to long term as we continue building our fully IP-owned tech platform drawing upon 11 years of invaluable experience operating in one of the world’s most dense road networks.
-We see the future in our mobility business as one that is defined by data aggregation and machine learning, to enable machine-made decisions at speed and scale as well as exponential improvements and product automation.
+We see the future in our mobility business as one that is defined by data aggregation and machine learning.
+To enable machine-made decisions at speed and scale as well as exponential improvements and product automation.
 This level of intensive optimisation will enable us to be always faster and cheaper, without ever compromising on service levels.

-As the concept of sustainability increasingly dominates the agenda, where are you at with your project launched earlier this year to operate a fully Eco-friendly fleet by 2025?
+The concept of sustainability increasingly dominates the agenda.
+Where are you at with your project launched earlier this year to operate a fully Eco-friendly fleet by 2025?
 Is this project really feasible?

 To date, our Eco cab category in our app allows clients the option to order Eco vehicles.
-We also added 120 partner drivers using Eco vehicles by giving financial incentives, so they keep investing in green vehicles.
-We have added three fully-electric cabs to our existing hybrids, as part of a pilot project to assess industry adaptability and feasibility.
-We need government to invest more in the right charging infrastructure and to incentivize fleet-conversion.
+We also added 120 Partner Drivers using Eco vehicles by giving financial incentives, so they keep investing in green vehicles.
+Furthermore, we have added three fully-electric cabs to our existing hybrids.
+This is part of a pilot project to assess industry adaptability and feasibility.
+Government needs to invest more in the right charging infrastructure and to incentivise fleet-conversion.
 We also need constant communication with all stakeholders, especially government and regulators, to design incentives for partner drivers and fleet operators to shift to cleaner vehicles.
 The project is as feasible as all the stakeholders make it.

 eCabs currently operates with over 800 partner drivers.
 Why do you call them ‘partner drivers’?